 It could be that you are already thinking about starting your blog, or maybe someone sent you a link, or you read the title and thought it would be an exciting read.

 Whatever the case, I hope that I was able to convince you to start your Christian blog.
 But I know you must be asking, "great, now what?"

 - Decide which of the ten reasons above drives you to start a blog.

 - Find a problem you want to solve - Your goal is to provide value and help.

 - Come up with the name of your blog.

 - Download my free content for the evangelism checklist to help you hit the road running with copywriting.

-I have another blog that will take you on a step by step journey of how I started my Christian blog, and how I reached over one thousand readers in the first week of launch and almost 11 thousand within 30 days of launch.
+I have another blog that will take you on a step-by-step journey of how I started my Christian blog and reached over one thousand readers in the first week of launch and almost 11 thousand within 30 days of launch.

 I hope this article pushes you further into deciding to blog for Christ.